 Liwonde National Park is considered to be Malawi’s premier wildlife destination.
-The reserve boasts a wide variety of mammals and an astonishing biodiversity of birdlife.
+The reserve boasts a wide variety of mammals and an astonishing biodiversity of stunning birdlife.

 The centre stage of the reserve is the Shire River, along the western border, with a myriad of species making it their focus, including large numbers of elephants, countless hippos and crocodiles, antelope including kudu, sable and bushbuck and lots of lion and leopard.
 Black rhino were successfully reintroduced into the park in 1993.
+With such an abundance of wildlife, boat safaris on the river are a spectacular experience.

 With a variety of quiet lagoons and open savannah, birdlife is exceptionally varied and offers some of the best birding in Africa.
-The river attracts fish eagles and weaver birds build their nests in the thin woodland.
-Pel’s fishing owl is often seen at dusk along the river’s edge.
+The river attracts fish eagles and weaver birds build their nests in the thin woodland, and Pel’s fishing owl is often seen at dusk along the river’s edge.
 Other ‘specials’ here include Bohm’s bee-eater, brown-breasted barbet and Livingstone’s flycatcher.

 The park is set at the southern end of Lake Malombe, and it is not far to drive from here to the southern lakeshore beaches.

 View suggested itineraries